Summary

 How to use

-The IFNA function is a simple way to trap and handle #N/A errors specifically without catching other errors.
-You can use the IFNA function to trap and handle #N/A errors that may occur in formulas that perform lookups with MATCH, VLOOKUP, HLOOKUP, XLOOKUP, etc. The IFNA function returns a custom result when a formula generates the #N/A error, and a normal result when no error is detected.
-IFNA will only handle #N/A errors –other errors will still display.
+You can use the IFNA function to trap and handle #N/A errors that may occur in formulas that perform lookups, such as VLOOKUP, MATCH, HLOOKUP, etc. The IFNA function returns a custom result when a formula generates the #N/A error, and a normal result when no error is detected.

 Example